 Have you ever wanted to be an oil baron?
 Live at the top of the world looking down those poor miserable peons below?
 Have unlimited wealth and have every possible door open to you?
 Ever wanted to manage excessive budgets and make decisions that affect millions?
 Fortunately, Turmoil is nothing like any of that.
-Instead, it is a light time management puzzle game where players take on the role of 1800’s American oil hunters.
-While drilling for black gold you will begin to accrue a small fortune, upgrade your equipment and if you are doing really well then obviously you can buy a small town.
+Instead, it is a light, time management puzzle game where players take on the role of 1800’s American oil hunters.
+Throughout your journey across the US and thanks to all that drilling for black gold, you will begin to accrue a small fortune, upgrade your equipment and, if you are doing really well, buy a small town.

-What if I also told you though that Turmoil is the most relaxing game ever and that every system in this brilliant little game is fun, easy and an amazing stress reliever?
+What if I also told you though, that Turmoil is the most relaxing game ever and that every system in this brilliant little game is fun, easy and a fantastic stress reliever?
 You’d feel compelled to read the rest of this article, wouldn’t you?

-Turmoil can be played across a ‘campaign’ that will take you all across the US, take on weekly challenges or just take on a single area to drill.
+Turmoil can be played across a ‘campaign’ that will take you all across the US, take on weekly challenges or just drill in a single area.
 If you want to get the most out of what Turmoil has to offer, then the campaign is the place for you.
 However, once you have a feel for how to play or are looking for some added challenge, then go ahead and dig into the other areas.
-Anyway, I’m getting ahead of myself and you are clearly eager to find out how exactly Turmoil even works?
+Anyway, I’m getting ahead of myself, and you are clearly eager to find out how exactly Turmoil even works?

 There is other useful equipment like wagons to haul the oil into silos.
-Silos are especially useful because the price of oil is constantly changing and you’ll only want to sell it when the time is right.
-Sell too soon and you’ll miss out on some insane money.
-Later levels also introduce gas which can be used to make the price of oil reach insane heights.
+Silos are especially helpful because the price of oil is constantly changing and you’ll only want to sell it when the time is right.
+Sell too soon, and you’ll miss out on some insane money.
+Later levels also introduce gas which can be used to make the price of oil reach crazy heights.
 Think of it as adding a London price tag to something.
-It comes in really useful if you manage to get your drills and pipes correct.
+It comes in handy if you manage to get your drills and pipes correct.

 So what makes it the most relaxing game ever?

-Firstly, it strikes a great balance of introducing new systems and options.
-New areas present new challenges and upgrades to purchases.
+Firstly, it strikes a great balance between introducing new systems and options.
+New areas present unique challenges and upgrades to purchases.
 These are a great way to keep you digging and drilling.
 One game turns into five as you try to save up for that mole upgrade.
-Moles, by the way, show a few random areas on the ground so if you are lucky (or skillful) you can find the oils exact location.
+Moles, by the way, show a few random areas on the ground so if you are lucky (or skilful), you can find the oils exact location.
 While all this is nice, it is Turmoil’s difficulty curve that makes it truly relaxing.

 It is the small, interesting decisions that you are constantly making that make Turmoil so wonderfully engaging.
-If you have a bad game, then it probably doesn’t matter because you likely just made a bucket load of money in the previous one.
-The game does very little to penalise you for doing badly and instead rewards you heavily for doing amazingly.
+If you have a terrible game, then it probably doesn’t matter because you likely just made a bucket load of money in the previous one.
+The game does very little to penalise you for doing poorly and instead rewards you heavily for doing amazingly.